platformsh/platformsh-docs/docs/src/dedicated-gen-3/overview.md

 ### Migrating from Dedicated

-Migrating from Dedicated to Dedicated Generation 3 is not possible for now but feel free to reach out so we're aware of the demand.
+Please [contact us](https://platform.sh/contact/) if you are interested in migrating to Dedicated Generation 3.